namishh/com/content/blog/devlogs/pico.md

 <br>

-More interesting part was coming up with the juice requirement and threshold.
-I did not want to waste tokens of setting up some really comprehensive requirement, instead I wanted a simple one liner formula for getting the requirement at `nth` iteration.
+Calculating and coming up with a requirement/threshold mechanism was more interesting.
+I did not want to waste tokens on setting up some really comprehensive requirement system, instead I wanted a simple one liner formula for getting the requirement at the `nth` iteration.

 The easiest would be: